Welcome to the Atkinson Lab at Baylor College of Medicine!

 Select Publications

+Given our lab's high level of productivity, publications are no longer being actively updated.
 For the most complete and up to date list, see Dr. Atkinson's Google scholar page.

 • Ragsdale, AP, Weaver, TD, Atkinson EG,Hoal EG, Möller M, Henn BM, Gravel S. (2023) A weakly structured stem for human origins in Africa.
 Nature., ePub ahead of print.
 [Online] [In popular press]